COVID-19: Rent Increase Freeze and Tenancy Terminations

-On Monday 23 March the Government announced a freeze to residential rent increases and greater protections for tenants against having their tenancies terminated.
-This has been applied as law through the COVID-19 Response (Urgent Management Measures) Amendment Act.
+On Monday 23 March 2020 the Government announced a freeze to residential rent increases and greater protections for tenants against having their tenancies terminated.
+This has been applied as law through insertion of a new temporary Schedule 5 in the Residential Tenancies Act 1986 via the COVID-19 Response (Urgent Management Measures) Legislation Act 2020.

 It’s also critical from a public health perspective that people self-isolate in their own homes by ensuring that they can remain in their rental properties for the duration of this crisis.